build-server-protocol/build-server-protocol/docs/extensions/scala.md

    * It is the result of `buildTarget/scalaTestClasses`. */
   testClasses?: ScalaTestClassesItem[];

   /** The JVM options to run tests with.
-In case JVM options
+Shouldn't be
-   * are also defined on the build server, they should be
+   * extended or overwritten by the build server.
-   * concatenated with these.
-In case they conflict, these
-   * should take precedence.
    */
   jvmOptions?: String[];
 }